Disney Enchantment: Show summary

 The show begins with an opening fanfare that includes the movement of searchlights across Cinderella Castle and the park hub, ending with two large firework bursts.
-Narration from Angela Bassett welcomes guests with the following words:

-"Good evening.
-Tonight we gather in a most enchanted kingdom, one overflowing with magic.

-And, once upon a time, it all began with a dream..."
+The narrator welcomes the audience to "a most enchanted kingdom” where “once upon a time, it all began with a dream.”

+An instrumental version of “When You Wish Upon a Star” plays as historical footage and images from the announcement of Walt Disney World's construction in Florida, including Walt Disney from EPCOT film appear across the castle.
+A large blueprint canvas is then spread out across the castle, cycling between stylized characters, designs, and music from select attractions: